Automate or hire? 10 property management tasks and how to tackle them

 • Resolving disputes

-Platforms like Buildium allow you to automate tenant communications through email templates and resident portals, freeing up staff to focus on more complex interactions].
+Platforms such as Buildium allow you to automate tenant communications through email templates and resident portals, freeing up staff to focus on more complex interactions.

 2. Owner Reports